4:2 Sparse Matrix Multiplication

 Overview

-4:2 sparse matrix multiplication, also called Sparse Matmul.
-In this scenario, the original left matrix A and right matrix B are sparse matrices, and at least two of every four elements in sparse matrix B are zero elements.
-Before performing Matmul computation, you need to perform 4:2 densification on matrix B. That is, filter out two zero elements from every four elements based on the original sparse matrix B to densify matrix B into a dense matrix.
-In the sparse Matmul scenario, the Matmul API is called to perform matrix multiplication between matrix A and matrix B after 4:2 densification.
-Sparse Matmul can skip zero elements in sparse matrix B and perform data transfer, storage, and computing only on non-zero elements.
-This reduces the memory usage and computing workload during matrix multiplication computing and improves performance.
+4:2 sparse matrix multiplication is also called Sparse Matmul.
+In this scenario, the original input left matrix A and right matrix B are sparse matrices, and at least two of every four elements in sparse matrix B are zero elements.
+Before performing Matmul computation, you need to perform 4:2 densification on matrix B, or in other words, filter out two zero elements from every four elements in the original sparse matrix B to densify matrix B. In the Sparse Matmul scenario, the Matmul API is called to perform matrix multiplication between matrix A and matrix B after 4:2 densification.
+Sparse Matmul can skip zero elements in sparse matrix B and move, store, and compute non-zero elements only.
+This reduces memory usage and computation workload during matrix multiplication, thus enhancing performance.

 - Data preprocessing

-In the data preparation phase, you need to densify matrix B that is a sparse matrix.
-For details about the densification process, see Densification Algorithms.
-After the densification process ends, a right matrix B and an index matrix index that are obtained after 4:2 densification are obtained.
-The right matrix B and the index matrix index that are obtained after densification are used as calculation input of the Sparse Matmul scenario.
+During data preparation phase before computation, you need to densify matrix B, which is originally a sparse matrix.
+For details about the densification process, see the dense algorithm description.
+After the densification process ends, the right matrix B after 4:2 densification and an index matrix index are obtained, both of which are used as computation inputs for the Sparse Matmul scenario.

 Figure 1 4:2 densification process of the original sparse matrix B

-During densification, two 2-bit indexes are generated in the index matrix for every four elements in sparse matrix B. Each index points to the relative position of the corresponding non-zero element.
-For details, see the densification algorithm description.
+During densification, for every four elements in the sparse matrix B, two 2-bit indexes are generated in the index matrix index.
+Each index indicates the relative location of the corresponding non-zero element.
+For details, see the dense algorithm description.
 The data type of the index matrix generated during densification is int2.
-Before being loaded to Matmul, the index matrix needs to be combined into the int8 data type.
+Before being loaded to Matmul, the index matrix needs to be converted to int8 data type.
 The index matrix is arranged in a reverse order in an int8 address.
 For example, the index matrix 1 2 0 1 0 2 1 0 is arranged as 1 0 2 1 0 1 2 0 in the address, where 1 0 2 1 (corresponding to the first 4 bits 1 2 0 1 of the index matrix) is an int8, and 0 1 2 0 (corresponding to the last 4 bits 0 2 1 0 of the index matrix) is an int8.

 1 2 3 4 5 6 7 8 9 10 11

-- Create a Matmul object.When creating a Matmul object on the kernel side, MatmulType is used to define the parameter types of A, C, and Bias, including the logical memory location, data format, and data type.
-SparseMatmulType is used to define the parameter types of matrix B, including the logical memory location of matrix B, logical memory location of the index matrix, data format, and data type.
+- Create a Matmul object.When creating a Matmul object on the kernel, MatmulType is used to define the parameter types of A, C, and Bias, including the logical memory location, data format, and data type.
+SparseMatmulType is used to define the parameter type of matrix B, including the logical memory location of matrix B, logical memory location of the index matrix, data format, and data type.

 1 2 3 4 5 6 7 8